gebitang/gebitang.com/content/post/how/git.md

     IdentityFile ~/.ssh/id_rsa
 Host prj.testin.cn
     HostName prj.testin.cn
-    # Specifies the port number to connect on the remote host.
+    # Specifies the port number to connect on the remote host. only if the port for ssh connection is not 22.
     Port 8201
     # The default is ~/.ssh/identity for protocol version 1, and ~/.ssh/id_dsa, ~/.ssh/id_ecdsa and ~/.ssh/id_rsa for protocol version 2.
     IdentityFile ~/.ssh/gitlab_id_rsa